raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 For the last few days I've been taking at crack at using the recent [Docker](https://www.docker.io/) container deployment tool that I've been hearing a lot buzz about.
-In essence is wrapper on top of Linux [LXC containers](https://linuxcontainers.org/)  writen in the new friendly and not so popular yet [Go](http://golang.org/) language developed at Google.
+In essence, it's a wrapper on top of Linux [LXC containers](https://linuxcontainers.org/),  writen in the new friendly and not so popular yet [Go](http://golang.org/) language developed at Google.

 Just a little bit of background, for those of you not familiar with LXC containers, they are pretty much defined as `chroot` on steroids.
-Basically, you can run isolated virtual environments in a single Linux machines and make it look like that they are different machines.
+Basically, you can run isolated virtual environments in a single Linux machine and make it look like that they are different machines.
-These environment give you the advantage of being isalated and at the same they are able to use the same Linux exectutables and memory space to improve speed and footprint size.
+These environments give you the advantage of being isalated and at the same they are able to use the same Linux exectutables and memory space to improve speed and footprint size.

 Docker is pretty easy to try from its [website](https://www.docker.io/), you can just click on the [Get Started](https://www.docker.io/gettingstarted/) link and a UI terminal shows up where you can type Docker commands.
-It's CLI feels a lot like a CLI writen in Python or Ruby, yet it still don't have the nice subtleties such as using a `?` to get help.
+It's CLI feels a lot like a CLI writen in Python or Ruby, yet it still doesn't have the nice subtleties such as using a `?` to get help.
 To get help you simply type `docker help` or `docker command help`

 Setup varies depending on your platform.
 It can be a bit confusing if you work with multiple say, Linux platforms but from personal experience most people stick to a more `favorite` Linux platform.
-Docker is also available for to be run MacOS and Windows, but in reality it doesn't run over either one since `LXC` is only available for Linux.
+Docker is also available for MacOS and Windows, but in reality it doesn't run over either one since `LXC` is only available for Linux.
 They way they mention that it can be run on MacOS or Windows is by running it on a lightweght VM.